For those with an eye for art and design, Mexico City is one of the world’s great cultural capitals.

 The city’s creative pulse beats strongly in its boutiques and ateliers.
 In Polanco, Onora collaborates with artisans to produce refined homewares, from embroidered textiles to ceramics.
 In Roma, Xinú turns fragrance into sculpture, its bottles inspired by Mexican botanicals.
 Ceramicist Perla Valtierra creates elegant pottery and tableware, while Metate blends traditional crafts with contemporary aesthetics.
 Originario, set in a restored Roma mansion, champions emerging Mexican designers in furniture and lighting.

-Markets remain lively: La Ciudadela and Bazar Sábado are the go-to for handicrafts, while Lagunilla is the Sunday trawl for vintage furniture.
+Markets are lively: La Ciudadela and Bazar Sábado are the go-to for handicrafts, while Lagunilla is the Sunday trawl for vintage furniture.
 PSA can also arrange private studio visits, giving travellers the chance to meet the makers behind Mexico City’s most exciting contemporary design.

 Mexico City is inexhaustible.
 Whether you want private tours of its great museums, access to Barragán’s most intimate houses, or introductions to contemporary artists, we – and our guides and tastemakers on the ground – know it inside out, and can ensure you see the city at its most inspiring.